getnamo/TensorFlow-Unreal-Examples/README.md

  4. Browse to your extracted project folder
  5. Copy *Plugins* folder from your plugin download into your Project root.
  6. Launch and try different examples!

+### Note on cloning the repository

+If you're not using a release, but instead wish to clone the repository using git.
+Ensure you follow [TensorFlow-ue4 instructions on cloning](https://github.com/getnamo/tensorflow-ue4#note-on-git-clone).

 ## Examples